neoming/neoming/README.md

 - 👋 Hi, I’m @neoming.
 Intern at @Nvidia as an AI software engineer.
-Now work as Compiler Engineer.
+Now work as an Compiler Engineer.
 - 👀 I’m interested in system programming and AI
-- 🌱 I’m currently learning vulkan
+- 🌱 I’m currently learning vulkan, MLIR, LLM
-  , MLIR
 - 💞️ I’m also write some toy using rust
 - 📫 How to reach me liyiming1998@qq.com